tiberiuichim/presentations/designsystem/slides.md

 We want to have a demo website with the design system in place.

-- demo-www.eea.europa.eu
+- demo-www.eea.europa.eu - live website with EEA Design System CSS in use
-- design.eea.europa - static website design system
+- design.eea.europa.eu - static website design system
-- design-storybook.eea.europa.eu
+- design-storybook.eea.europa.eu - Storybook stories, linked from the design system

 ## Working teams